ZeniMax Online Studios: 2018–2024: New intellectual property, Microsoft, Company expansion

-In 2018, Zenimax began to work on a new Triple-A MMO game codenamed Blackbird, a third-person online looter-shooter that placed a heavy emphasis on vertical movement.
+In 2018, ZeniMax began to work on a new Triple-A MMO game codenamed Blackbird, a third-person online looter-shooter that placed a heavy emphasis on vertical movement.
 It was to be a brand new IP set within a new franchise with a sci-fi, noir aesthetic, similar to Blade Runner.
 In December 2020, ZeniMax Online Studios formed a satellite office in San Diego to work on an original intellectual property.
 Ben Jones, Creative Director at ZeniMax Online Studios publicly stated in October 2022 that the company was developing the new IP for four and a half years with a team of about 200 people.
 ZeniMax Media was acquired by Microsoft for in March 2021 and became part of Microsoft Gaming.

 ZeniMax Media purchased Hungarian studio Nemesys Games in 2022, and rebranded them as ZeniMax Online Studios Hungary.

 300 QA testers, a majority at ZeniMax Online Studios voted to unionize as "ZeniMax Workers United-CWA" in January 2023.
 461 designers, engineers, graphics artists and developers at ZeniMax Online Studios unionized as "ZOS United-CWA" in December 2024.
 Microsoft signed a labor-neutrality agreement in 2024, agreeing not to interfere with any unionization efforts in any ZeniMax Media subsidiary.

 2025–present: Layoffs and restructuring

+"This carcass of workers that remains is somehow supposed to keep shipping award-winning games.
+I don't really know [how that works] … Microsoft just took everything that could have been great about the culture and collaboration and decimated it."